eduardovillao/extensions-for-elementor-form/readme.txt

 == Description ==

-Extensions for Elementor Form adds powerful new actions and controls to the Elementor Pro Form widget, enhancing its default capabilities.
+Cool Formkit Lite adds powerful new actions and controls to the Elementor Pro Form widget, enhancing its default capabilities.

 📢 Get started today and elevate your Elementor Form experience!